 If this option is set to Enabled, the SDRAM Power Down feature is enabled.
 The settings are Enabled or Disabled.

 ACPI Control Register

 Set this option to Enabled to enable the ACPI (Advanced Configuration and Power Interface) control register.
 The settings are Enabled or Disabled.
+The Optimal and Fail-safe default settings are Enabled.

 Gated Clock